damir-manapov/hands-on-multitenant-by-kind/README.md

 The application demonstrates a multitenant architecture where:

 1. **Tenants** are isolated in separate Kubernetes namespaces
-2. **Research instances** are deployed as Kubernetes deployments within tenant namespaces
+2. **Instances** are deployed as Kubernetes deployments within tenant namespaces
-3. Each tenant can have multiple research instances
+3. Each tenant can have multiple instances

 ### Example Workflow